treatysherrizah/Robotics2_JacobianandPT_Group6_Cylindrical-Manipulator_2024/README.md

 <p/>

-# V. PATH AND TRAJECTORY PLANNING CYLINDRICAL MANIPULATOR
+# V. PATH AND TRAJECTORY PLANNING
 ## Path and trajectory planning will be used for improving the efficiency, accuracy, and coordination of motion of the cylindrical manipulator to perform tasks effectivey.